isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution385.md

 ---
-title: Rotary Oven
+title: Planetary or Spiral Mixer
 permalink: /productivity-solutions-grant/solutionrepo/solution385
 ---

 ### Description

-Oven with revolving racks that enables a 'soft' bake because of even heat distribution.
-Usually used for baked products that has a soft or fluffy texture, such as cakes, muffins, rolls and buns.
-Able to increase product yield by reducing amount of unevenly baked or burned cakes and muffins.
-Ideal for bakeries.
-For bigger rotary ovens, it is recommended for it to come with a trolley to load
+Planetary/Spiral mixer are versatile industrial mixing equipment that  can continuously produce large quantities of food products such as bread/cookie dough, cake batter, whipped toppings, icings, meringues and sauces.
+Available as floor-standing or tabletop model, and typically comes with interchangeable utensils such as a dough hook, mixing paddle and whisk.
+Ideal for companies dealing with soft food products.

 ### Details of Solution